MicrosoftDocs/Viva/Viva/glint/Team-summary-enable-manage.md

 ms.date: 04/29/2023
 ---

-# Enable Team Summary as the default dashboard
+# Enable and manage the Team Summary dashboard

 ## Enable Team Summary as the default dashboard